top of page

 • Sibling Discount: $50 off for sibling enrollment, applied towards the same camp session per child.
 May be combined with other discounts!

-• Summer Camp Early Bird Discount: $50 off per session for summer camp registration completed through February 28.
+• Summer Camp Early Bird Discount: $50 off summer camp registration completed through February 28.
 May be combined with other discounts!

-• NEW!
-Scholarships: we now have scholarships available based on financial need.
-Contact info@inspirebehavior.com to request a scholarship application.
-THANK YOU to camp customers for your kind and generous donations to create and maintain a scholarship fund!
+• Scholarships: available based on financial need.
+THANK YOU to camp customers for your kind and generous donations to create and maintain a camp scholarship fund!

 ~*~